ADC to Tinubu: Nigerians can’t take more pain over fuel tax

 By Luminous Jannamike, Abuja

-The opposition party said the new tax would worsen the already severe cost-of-living crisis and could push citizens to the brink of revolt.
+The opposition party says the new tax would worsen the already severe cost-of-living crisis and could push citizens to the brink of revolt.

 In a statement by Mallam Bolaji Abdullahi, the party’s National Publicity Secretary, the ADC acknowledged the need to encourage local refining but insisted that such policies must not come at the expense of citizens’ wellbeing.